-Old Testament Lesson 43 (Jeremiah 30-33; 36; Lamentations 1; 3)
+Old Testament Lesson 43 (Jeremiah 30-33; 36; Lament.
+1; 3)

 Evil vs. Righteous Pastors

-In the midst of this turmoil the kingdom of Judah was ruled by five kings, four of them deplorable.
+● The prophet Jeremiah lived through one of the most troubled periods of history.
+He witnessed the Fall of a great empire (Assyria) and the rising of another (Babylon).
+In the midst of this turmoil, the kingdom of Judah was ruled by five kings, four of them deplorable.

 ● Jeremiah declared God’s message for forty years, warning of coming disaster and appealing in vain to the nation to turn back to God.

 ● Judah became increasingly insensitive to spiritual things during Jeremiah’s time.

 ● Jeremiah 23:1–2 The pastors (religious leaders) of Judah had not fed and protected the sheep (Israel), but had scattered them and driven them away.

 ● Jeremiah 23:11–14 Both the prophets and the priests were profane.